 GROM is an acronym that loosely translates to the Group for Operational Maneuvering Response.

 More poignantly, however, grom means “thunder” in Polish.
 It’s a unit that can trace its lineage to the exiled Polish paratroopers of World War II known as “the Silent Unseen.”
-315 men — and one woman — trained for months in Great Britain before jumping into occupied Poland to oppose the Nazi hold there.
+An incredible 315 men — and one woman — trained for months in Great Britain before jumping into occupied Poland to oppose the Nazi hold there.